-If this is you, don’t fret because there is a great healthy way to sweat out toxins and other impurities even if you’re injured and that is using an infrared sauna.
+If this is you, don’t fret because there is a great healthy way to sweat out toxins and other impurities even if you’re injured—that is using the best infrared sauna.
 We’ll discuss here what the sauna does and how often you can use one.
-In a nutshell, an infrared sauna helps your body release toxins such as heavy metals like mercury using infrared heats that emit infrared light turning it into radiant heat that is absorbed by the skin.
+In a nutshell, an infrared sauna helps your body release toxins such as heavy metals like mercury using infrared heats that emit infrared light turning it into radiant heat absorbed by the skin.

 - Relaxation